 - Cost: Free

 The CPPP course is a great way for you to learn what procurement practitioners across the world are doing with regard to public procurement.
 This course is excellent for those looking to expand their knowledge in this specific area of procurement.
 It’s also great for nonprofessionals who are interested in the industry.

 This short course on supply chains and logistics is free and has no entry requirements.
 It focuses on key concepts of supply chain management: how it works, its participants, and effective strategies.

 Below is a list featuring two books you should consider reading to supplement your procurement coursework.

 Procurement, Principles and Management (11th edition), Peter Bailey, David Farmer, Barry Crocker, David Jesson, and David Jones.

 This must-read book brings valuable insight that is essential for both students and practitioners.
-Although it has been around for about five years, it is constantly updated to provide you with ideas and relevant information as a result of new and emerging concepts.
+It has been around for about five years.
+However, it’s constantly being updated to provide you with the latest ideas and information.

 Essentials of Supply Chain Management, Michael H. Hugos.